 non-leaf elements using fields of type

 list<tuple>.
-One of the StreamBase applications shipped with this operator's sample,
+One of the StreamBase applications included in this operator's sample,

 xml2tuple-datatypes.sbapp, illustrates both scenarios.